bottlesdevs/documentation/flatpak/expose-directories/use-system-home.md

             |_ windows/
 ```

-It generate a folder in the `users/` path, for the current logged in user (e.g. I'm currently logged as `mirko`, so the runner will create a `mirko/` folder inside `users/`.
-It also create a Public folder but it is not our interest right now.
+It generates a folder in the `users/` path, for the current logged in user (e.g. I'm currently logged as `mirko`, so the runner will create a `mirko/` folder inside `users/`.
+It also creates a Public folder, but that is not our interest right now.

 Each user folder contains some symlink to the original homedir: